EPPI-Centre/ER4/README.md

 - The `EPPIReviewer4.2015` folder contains the source code for ER4.
 This includes a vast amount of code that is used in ER6 and in EPPI Visualiser.
 - The `ER4Manager` folder contains the source code for the Account Manager and is self-contained (no shared code).
 - The `ERCentralAPI` folder contains the source code for:
     - `ER-Web-API` which is the server-side API that drives ER6.
     - `ER-Web-Client`: the Angular client of ER6.
     - `IntegrationTests`: (very basic/limited) integration tests for ER6.
     - `SQL Changes Manager`: a project used to manage changes to the structure and functionalities of the underlying databases.
     - `EPPI Visualiser`: which is in the folder called `WebDatabasesMVC` and which shares common code with EPPI Reviewer proper (both versions).
+- `ExportPDFs`: a small command line utility to export PDFs/binaries from a given review.

 ## Getting started and dependencies
 Starting to make sense of a vast code-base is always difficult, and in this case it can be extremely confusing, both because of the number of dependencies that our code-base has accumulated over many years, and because of the complexity that comes from sharing code that uses outdated tech (DotNet 3.5, Silverlight and a compatible version of CSLA).